 Yes, after 6 months or so the garage kinda’ looks like this.
 Bikes are thrown everywhere.
 Something is used and gets thrown on whichever shelf is closest.
 Things that should’ve been thrown away like broken sand buckets you see here are kept.

 Twice a year is usually good enough to evaluate what you have.
 Decide whether you’ve actually used it in the past year.
 Be honest with yourself now and purge the things that don’t fit or aren’t needed any longer.
 This is where we start.

 Garage Organization Ideas

-- Trash – Fill 1 bag with things that are ruined like ripped rags, damaged shoes, broken toys, and don’t forget to purge your car(s) while you’re at it (if you have kids you know you have some “treasures” hidden in there that should be trashed).
+Trash – Fill 1 bag with things that are ruined like ripped rags, damaged shoes, broken toys.
+Don’t forget to purge your car(s) while you’re at it.
+If you have kids you know you have some “treasures” hidden in there that should be trashed).

 We did this just today and we had a trunk full of stuff to donate.
 With 3 kids (and a husband who is into multiple sports himself) it is easy to fill up 4-6 bags full of stuff!
 Once you’ve rid your garage of things that are no longer needed, and trash, you can get to organizing what is left.

 - Hooks on the walls – Hang equipment like shovels and brooms.
 This is extremely helpful in getting those things off the floor and shelves.